1.Introduction

 (1)Butterfly

-First, let’s look at Butterfly, one of the most popular table tennis brands in the world and widely known for its premium pricing.
+Butterfly is one of the world’s most popular table tennis brands and is especially known for its premium-priced blades.

 - Number of products: 42